How To Use Public Transport In Germany

 a) Single Ticket (EinzelTicket)

 This ticket allows you to travel anywhere you like and by any means in the city usually within 1.5 hours, regardless of how many stops you make, by any means of the chosen zone in the city.

 Price: 2 – 2.8 euros per person

 b) Day Ticket (TagesTicket)

 One day here does not necessarily mean 24 hours from the time you buy the ticket, so you have to pay attention to the validity of the ticket.

 Price: 6 – 8 euros per person

 c) Group Ticket (GruppenTicket/GruppenTagesTicket)

 Note that in some regions the price for group ticket is fixed no matter how many people there are in your group as long as it does not exceed five people.

-Price: 12 – 20 euros per group of maximum 5 people
+Price: 12 – 20 euros per group of a maximum of 5 people